gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 ---

 # Introduction
+I was first introduced to the Kalman filter as a computationally-efficient way to compute the posterior distribution over the latent (state) space given a sequence of measurables.
+This is the perspective I have been studying for five years.

+A few months ago, however, I came across the "Kalman filter primer" book by Randall Eubank.
+It is a small, densely-packed book on the derivation of the Kalman filter using mostly linear algebra and basic concepts of statistics.
+It currently rates 2/5 stars in Amazon.

+It accurately reflects the many assumptions one has to assume in order to derive the KF.

 Throughout this post, we denote random variables in capital letters $X$ and an in lower-case $x$ a sample of the random variable.